dsomleff/data-structures-js/graphs/README.md

 Remove Connection with AM is `O(1)`.
 For AL is more complex.<br>
 Remove Edge action is slightly better for AL then for AM. <br>

+### Usage of Graph
+- Mapping system is using graph.
+It is useful to find out which is an excellent place from the location as well as your nearby location.
+In GPS we also use graphs.
+- Facebook uses graphs.
+Using graphs suggests mutual friends. it shows a list of the f following pages, friends, and contact list.
+-